-Enjoy safe, secure and affordable transactions when you need to send money to Lesotho.
+Enjoy safe, secure and affordable transactions when sending money to Lesotho.

-Blessing is spending two years studying and working in the United States, and she wants to send part of the money she has saved back home to her parents in Lesotho.
-But when she sees that the low exchange rate offered by her bank will eat a big chunk out of her $1,000 transfer, she approaches two money transfer companies to see if they can offer a cheaper transfer.
+Blessing is spending two years studying and working in the United States.
+She wants to send part of the money she has saved back home to her parents in Lesotho.
+But when she sees that the weak exchange rate offered by her bank will eat a big chunk of her $1,000 transfer, she approaches two money transfer companies to see if they can offer a better deal.

 |Exchange rate||1 USD = 13.28 LSL||1 USD = 13.17 LSL|

-As you can see, Blessing can send an extra 110 Lesotho Loti and also save USD $9 in transfer fees by using the first company to handle her transfer.
+Blessing discovers that she can send an extra 110 Lesotho loti and also save $9 in transfer fees by using Money Transfer Company A.

-How to compare transfer companies when transferring money to Lesotho
+How to compare transfer companies when sending money to Lesotho

-How to send money to Lesotho from America
+How to send money to Lesotho from the US

 - Bank transfers.
 Transfers between banks are a secure but expensive transfer method.